 The HGSE Committee on Rights and Responsibilities (CRR) handles the resolution of alleged infractions of HGSE or University rules, breaches of community standards and/or other disciplinary matters involving students at the School.
+Credible allegations of student academic or behavioral misconduct ordinarily will be referred to the HGSE CRR.
+Where there is a credible allegation of a violation of the HGSE Policy on Physical Violence, the University-wide Statement of Rights and Responsibilities, or other serious misconduct, such allegations will be referred to the Committee on Rights and Responsibilities.
 With respect to alleged violations of the University Policy on Sexual and Gender-Based Harassment, the CRR imposes sanctions after an investigation has been concluded in accordance with the University Procedures, as described more fully below.
 The CRR is not intended to handle academic matters involving student progress, which are normally within the province of the Degree Program Steering Committees, and the Degree Programs Office.
 The Dean appoints the committee members and designates a faculty member to serve as Chair.
 Convenings include at least three faculty members plus the chair.
-CRR is staffed by the Senior Associate Dean for Academic Affairs and Student Services.
+CRR is staffed by the Senior Associate Dean for Academic Programs and Student Services.